 Notes for a Reflection

-In the midst of the defeat of death the Centurion testifies to Jesus’ innocence, and Joseph does what he could; maybe open opposition to the Council was impossible but he ensured the dignity of a burial for Jesus rather than letting his body remain for carion.
+In the midst of the defeat of death the Centurion testifies to Jesus’ innocence, and Joseph does what he could; maybe open opposition to the Council was impossible but he ensured the dignity of a burial for Jesus rather than letting his body remain for carrion.

 Luke notes the crowds returned home beating their breasts – were these the same crowds that brayed for Jesus’ blood?
 The same crowds who acclaimed him as king?
 A day, after all, is a long time in politics!